-The quorum for a meeting of the Corporation's Members:

-- (a) is 10% of Members or 50 Members, whichever is less, who are entitled to vote at General Meetings; and - (b) is not met, if the Corporation Members present at the meetings are all descendants of one Apical Ancestor.
+The guorum for a meeting of the Corporation's Members is 10% of Members or 50 Members, whichever is less, who are entitled to vote at General Meetings.

 7.7.2 Quorum to be present

 The quorum must be present at all times during the meeting.